-If you’re facing sex crime charges in Atlanta, you are likely concerned about your future.
+If you’re facing sex crime charges in Georgia, you are likely concerned about your future.
 Georgia is well-known to have some of the harshest sex offender laws in the country.
 Law enforcement officers and prosecutors often try to coerce defendants into admitting guilt, even when they are innocent of sex crimes.

 The sooner you hire an experienced sex crimes defense lawyer, the better.
 At Carter/Pilgrim, we have extensive experience that we will put to use defending your constitutional rights and protecting your future.
 We understand Georgia’s sex crime laws, and we are fierce negotiators on behalf of our clients.
 Contact our criminal defense lawyers today to schedule your initial consultation.